Learn about Zimbabwe's leading voice for energy sector workers

 A decade of growth, achievement, and member service

-Achieved official National Employment Council status, cementing ESWUZ's role as a recognized bargaining partner.
+Achieved official National Employment Council status, cementing ESWUZ's seat at the bargaining table.

-Established Women's Advisory Committee and Young Workers Committee at national level.
-Leadership training for women and young workers completed.
+Established Women's Advisory Committee (WAC) and Young Workers Committee (YW).